eavraam/PokemonGL/README.md

 The project simulates a character moving inside a bordered-by-trees environment (just like Pokemon games usually do), in a third-person perspective.
 The character is able to throw/use Pokeballs, which make a Pokemon appear after colliding with the environment, while also being able to recapture them.

-Note: The project might have been delivered, but it is not over yet.
-When time allows it, I will update it with other important aspects of graphics programming, like: Particle system (to simulate Pokemon attacks), VFX for when the Pokemon appear or are recaptured, and other aesthetic upgrades.
+Further steps that I didn't have time to complete:
+- Particle system to simulate Pokemon attacks
+- VFX for when the Pokemon appear or are recaptured
+- Other aesthetic upgrades

 ## Topics covered